-4. Select an image file from your hard disk or LAN.
+Click Browse to change the button image or rollover image and select an image file from your hard disk or LAN.
 If you want to use an image that is on a CD-ROM, copy it to your hard disk first.